Mitchell brothers

-Brothers James Lloyd "Jim" Mitchell (November 30, 1943 in Stockton, California – July 12, 2007 in Petaluma, California) and Artie Jay Mitchell (December 17, 1945 in Lodi, California – February 27, 1991 in Marin County, California) were American entrepreneurs.
+Brothers James Lloyd Mitchell (November 30, 1943 in Stockton, California – July 12, 2007 in Petaluma, California) and Artie Jay Mitchell (December 17, 1945 in Lodi, California – February 27, 1991 in Marin County, California) were American entrepreneurs.
 They operated in the pornography and striptease club business in San Francisco and other parts of California from 1969 until 1991 when Jim was convicted of killing Artie.

-They opened the O'Farrell Theatre in 1969 as an adult cinema and at one time operated 11 such businesses.
+They opened the O'Farrell Theatre in 1969 as an adult cinema and at one time operated eleven such businesses.
 They produced and directed many adult films, including Behind the Green Door in 1972.
 They were also successful as defendants in many obscenity cases.
 Their notoriety significantly increased with Jim's fratricide and they became the subject of three books, X-Rated, Bottom Feeders, and 9½ Years Behind the Mitchell Brothers' Green Door and the movie Rated X.

 Early life

 The Mitchells' father Robert (known as Bob), from Oklahoma, was a professional gambler.
 He and his wife Georgia Mae settled in Antioch, California, near San Francisco.
 According to the Mitchell brothers' biographers, they had a relatively stable childhood; the boys were popular, and some of their childhood friends became important members of their porn empire.
 Both attended public schools and graduated from Antioch High School.

 Jim, a part-time filmmaking student at San Francisco State University in the mid-1960s, aspired to become an "important" director like Roman Polanski and headed a clique of classmates with similar ambitions.
 While in school, he worked at the Follies, a cinema showing brief, plotless films featuring naked performers, and observed that each night the theater was filled with masturbators who arrived simply for the onscreen nudity.
 He therefore perceived pornography as a potentially lucrative career opportunity for himself and Artie, who had been discharged from the United States Army.